 The camshaft chain and tensioner shoe require inspection and renewal on the 968 - this is also a good time to check the sprocket teeth on the camshafts which are prone to wear from the additional movement & tension caused from the variable cam timing.
-Braunton suggest this maintenance is conducted at 100k miles.
+Braunton suggest this maintenance is conducted at no more than 100k miles.

 Most 968s are not covering a great annual mileage these days and the service interval for the engine belts can be misinterpreted by owners.
 Braunton suggest belt replacement every four years regardless of mileage.
 Dave mentions: "We have taken cambelts and balance belts from cars which have covered maybe only 5000 miles over 5 years, to find the belts show minor splits in the rubber."

-The belts are also at risk when a vehicle is infrequently used - the belts being wrapped around the rollers & water pump for months at a time - the belt seems to mould itself to the shape of the rollers.
+The belts are also at risk when a vehicle is infrequently used - the belts being wrapped around the rollers & water pump for months at a time - the belt seems to mold itself to the shape of the rollers.
 Changing the belts every four years is key to preserving the engine - it is an interference engine - i.e. the valves will interfere with the top of the pistons if the engine timing is lost due to belt failure.